Everything you need to know about Backup and Disaster Recovery

 Backup

 You sell a product.
 You provide a service.
 You give people what they want.
 But all of that relies on one crucial thing: your business being operational.
-What happens if your organization loses its data?
+What happens if your organisation loses its data?
 It is your business’s most critical corporate asset, loss of data can have significant financial consequences — unproductive employees, dissatisfied clients, lost sales, and additional costs.
+Bacup is an important part of disaster recovery.

 So let’s stop to think for a moment ….what would you do if disaster struck, and all your important business information and processes vanished into thin air?
 Do you have a backup solution in place to get your services online quickly after disaster strikes?